sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

    :alt: dataprepothers_userguide
    :width: 90%

-**Hive Incremental Node configuration**
+**Hive Incremental Node Configuration**

 *	``Hive Incremental`` node is configured as below.
-*	Hive DB information needs to be entered in ``Hive Database`` field. ``Browse Hive DB`` button can be used to selected Hive Database based on the Hive connection defined.
+*	Hive database information needs to be entered in ``Hive Database`` field. ``Browse Hive DB`` button can be used to selected Hive Database based on the Hive connection defined.
-*	Hive Table information needs to be entered in ``Hive Table`` field. ``Browse Hive Table`` button can be used to selected Hive Table.
+*	Hive Table information needs to be entered in ``Hive Table`` field. ``Browse Hive Table`` button can be used to select Hive Table.
 *	Path of the watermark data needs to be entered in ``Path`` field.
-Browse buttons can be used to selected the path.
+Browse buttons can be used to select the path.
 *	Columns that are used to filter incoming data based on Watermark information needs to be entered in ``Filterfields`` field.
 Multiple columns can be entered separated by comma.
 * 	Click on ``Refresh Schema`` button to fetch schema information from the table selected.